 Now we know what we have, and we also know what we want to have.
 Everything is great until you need to define a plan to move from the current to the future state architecture.
 Necessary changes can span business processes, teams of people, technology research and development activities, integrations, distributed architecture evolution, and even embedding new technologies into the landscape.
 This exercise can be so hard that we have even witnessed organizations that stopped here and abandoned the change plan altogether.
 If you think that you can survive where you are today, you can give it a try.
 However, most enterprises (perhaps including your competitors!) choose to move forward.
 But how to execute the change effectively and efficiently?

 Enterprise Architecture takes on this complexity as well by articulating the transition states, piece by piece, and adjusting on the way as the environment shifts.
 Tracking the change initiatives and activities and blending this task with the digital twin's structural integrity while in transition is that unique capability that the EA delivers.

 And that is how Enterprise Architecture tackles complexities within an organization.
 Recognizing and accepting these challenges is the first step in being successful while practicing the EA.
 That is what we do, too.

-Believing in this mission of untangling complexity, we are building Archipeg - cloud-based EA SaaS - designed to make Enterprise and Solution Architecture accessible to everybody, simplify knowledge collection and sharing, and drive change.
+Believing in this mission of untangling complexity, we are building Archipeg - cloud-based Enterprise Architecture Software (SaaS) - designed to make Enterprise and Solution Architecture accessible to everybody, simplify knowledge collection and sharing, and drive change.
 Isn't this what solving the complexity means for Enterprise Architecture?
 Start your journey today with a free 30-day trial and transparent prices.